Surgical and Implantable Device Management Program for Cardiac Surgeries Frequently Asked Questions Updated: April 16, 2021

 You can determine if a patient is enrolled in a self-insured Administrative Services Only (ASO) plan by looking at the back of the member ID card.
 A self-insured ASO member ID card will include the statement, “Horizon BCBSNJ provides administrative services only and does not assume any financial risk for claims.”
 A fully insured member’s ID card will not include that statement.
 Please always verify member benefits, as it may be possible that the most current ID card is not presented at the time of service.

 Q8.
 How can I check the benefits of my Horizon BCBSNJ patients?

 A8.
 You may review member benefit information on NaviNet.
 Simply log in to NaviNet.net and select Horizon BCBSNJ from the My Health Plans menu.
-Mouse over Eligibility & Benefits and select Eligibility & Benefits Inquiry.
-If you do not have access to NaviNet, you may obtain member benefit information by calling Physician Services at 1-800-624-1110 weekdays, between 8 a.m. and 5 p.m.
+Mouse over Eligibility & Benefits and select Eligibility Benefits Inquiry.
+If you do not have access to NaviNet, you may obtain member benefit information by calling Physician Services at 1-800-624-1110 Monday through Friday, between 8 a.m. and 5 p.m.
 Eastern Time (ET).

 Q9.
 Are participating and nonparticipating health care professionals included in this program?

 A9.
 Yes.
 Participating and nonparticipating health care professionals in and out of New Jersey are included in the program.